Bill Wyman

-William George Wyman (né Perks; born 24 October 1936) is an English musician who achieved international fame as the bassist for the Rolling Stones from 1962 until 1993.
-In 1989, he was inducted into the Rock and Roll Hall of Fame as a member of The Rolling Stones.
-Since 1997, he has recorded and toured with his own band, Bill Wyman's Rhythm Kings.
-He has worked producing records and films, and has scored music for films and television.
+William George Wyman (né Perks; born 24 October 1936) is an English musician who was the bass guitarist with the rock band the Rolling Stones from 1962 to 1993.
+Wyman was part of the band's first stable lineup and performed on their first 19 albums.
+From 1997 to 2018, he performed as the vocalist and bass guitarist for Bill Wyman's Rhythm Kings.
+He was inducted to the Rock and Roll Hall of Fame as a member of the Rolling Stones in 1989.
+Wyman briefly returned to recording with the Rolling Stones in 2023.

-Wyman has kept a journal since he was a child during World War II, and has published seven books.
-He is also a photographer, and his works have been displayed in galleries around the world.

-Wyman is an amateur archaeologist and enjoys metal detecting.
-He designed and marketed a patented "Bill Wyman signature metal detector", which he has used to find relics in the English countryside dating back to the era of the Roman Empire.

 Early life

-He was born William George Perks in Lewisham Hospital in Lewisham, South London, the son of bricklayer William George Perks and Kathleen May ("Molly"), née Jeffery.
-One of six children, Wyman spent most of his early life living in Penge, Southeast London.
+Wyman was born as William George Perks in Lewisham Hospital in Lewisham, South London, the son of bricklayer William George Perks and Kathleen May "Molly" Perks (née Jeffery).
+One of six children, he spent most of his early life in Penge, Southeast London.
 Wyman described his wartime childhood as "scarred by poverty", having survived The Blitz and enemy fighter plane strafing that killed neighbours.

 Wyman attended Oakfield Primary School, passing his eleven plus exam to gain entry to Beckenham and Penge County Grammar School from 1947 to Easter 1953, leaving before the GCE exams after his father found him a job working for a bookmaker and insisted that he take it.

+In January 1955, Wyman was called up for two year national service in the Royal Air Force.
+In the autumn, after signing for an extra year, he was posted to Oldenburg Air Base in North Germany, where he spent the rest of his service in the Motor Transport Section.
+He heard the beginnings of rock and roll in dancehalls such as ″Zum Grünen Wald″ and, after purchasing a radio, also on American Forces Network.
+In August 1956, he bought a guitar for 400 Deutsche Mark and in 1957 formed a skiffle group on camp with Casey Jones.